eProsima/vulcanexus/docs/rst/tutorials/micro/utilities/utilities.rst

 micro-ROS Types Utilities
 -------------------------

-API that helps developer to manage ROS types in micro-ROS, full example can be found `here <https://github.com/micro-ROS/micro_ros_arduino/blob/humble/examples/micro-ros_types_handling/micro-ros_types_handling.ino>`_
+This API helps developers to manage ROS types in micro-ROS.
+It handles the types structures recursively in order to initialize each member with the required memory size.

 micro_ros_utilities_memory_conf_t
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^